MahfujulSagor/ConvoVerse/README.md

 1. **Sign up or log in** using secure OAuth authentication.
 2. **Start chatting** with cutting-edge AIs in a beautiful, fast interface.
 3. **Manage your conversations and usage** with full backend support.
+4. **use your own API key** if you run out of free prompts.

 ---

 ## 👋 Stay Tuned

-More features like file uploads, short-term memory, credit-based access, team collaboration, and analytics are coming soon.
+More features like file uploads, credit-based access, team collaboration, and analytics are coming soon.

 ---

-> Built with ❤️ by MahfujulSagor, MahmudulShawn, MushfikurRahman.